Tonelllo/rt1_2/README.md

 ```

 ## What does this code do?
-This code has been developed to familiarize with some ros concepts for the second research track assignment:
+This code has been developed to familiarize with some ROS concepts for the second research track assignment:
 - Launch files
 - Custom messages
 - Custom services